bigfix/developer.bigfix.com/site/reference/world.md

 # registry : dummy type

 Returns a registry object.
-Note: On a Macintosh, this returns a &amp;lt;dummy type&amp;gt; object.
+Note: On a Macintosh, this returns a &lt;dummy type&lt; object.

 # registry : registry